giotraining/gitProject/README.md

 ## A new paragraph

 The story of the man.
+A long story.